 Consider reading up on different types of investments and asking questions of your financial advisor.
 Once you know how your investments are more likely to perform in certain financial markets, you can help ensure that your investment strategy is in line with your tolerance for risk.

-“Your life circumstances may change, or your financial goals could shift,” she says.
-“You’ll feel much more confident that your investments are doing their job if you review them regularly with your advisor.”
+“You’ll feel much more confident that your investments are doing their job if you review them regularly.”